Cookie Crisp

 Cookie Crisp is a breakfast cereal that is manufactured to look like chocolate chip cookies.
-It is produced by General Mills in the United States and Cereal Partners in other countries.
+It is produced by General Mills in the United States and Cereal Partners under the Nestlé brand in other countries.
 Introduced in 1977, it was originally produced by Ralston Purina until they sold the trademark to General Mills in 1997.

 Varieties

 From its introduction in 1977 until the early 1990s, Cookie Crisp was available in three varieties: Chocolate Chip Cookie Crisp, Vanilla Wafer Cookie Crisp and Oatmeal Cookie Crisp.

 Peanut Butter Cookie Crisp was introduced in 2005 but was phased out by 2007.

 Double Chocolate Cookie Crisp was introduced in 2007.

 Sprinkles Cookie Crisp was introduced in July 2009.
 This variety contains crisps shaped like tiny vanilla cookies topped with tiny multicolored sprinkles.

 Birthday Cake Cookie Crisp was introduced in March 2018.

 Imitations

-In 1997, Ralston sold their cereal line to General Mills, who soon after changed the recipe.

 Keebler Cookie Crunch was introduced by Kellogg's in 2008.
 This cereal has standard cookie pieces as well as round O shapes meant to resemble Keebler Fudge Shoppe Fudge Stripes cookies.